wiliamsouza/wiliamsouza.github.com/_posts/2020-05-23-part1-iam-oauth-provider.markdown

 This identifies your application, the user is asked to authorize your application to access its resources.

-Go ahead an authorize the `web-app`
+Go ahead and authorize the `web-app`

 ![Authorization code authorize web-app](/images/application-authorize-web-app.png)